 We will work closely with Kent County Council and the National Trail Partnership to make sure information and maps on their website are up to date.
 We will publish information on our website and notices in the Kent Messenger as well as our website www.inlandborderfacilities.uk.
 We will also make sure there is clear signage in and around the route showing where the new or temporary route is on the ground.

 We will make every effort to keep residents informed of all developments.

-The Department for Transport (DfT) is progressing plans for the White Cliffs Inland Border Facility.
-The site will act as a location for starting and ending the transit of goods to and from the UK for Department of Environmental, Food & Rural Affairs (Defra) and HMRC.
-This includes a Border Control Post (BCP) to support the Port of Dover where inbound consignments to the UK may be inspected in a biosecure facility, such as plants, animals and products of animal and plant origin (e.g. food).
+HMRC is progressing plans for the Dover Inland Border Facility.
+The site will act as a location for starting and ending the transit of goods to and from the UK.
 It will include parking areas for HGVs, while waiting to be processed, and other vehicles as well as security measures and facilities to enable the checking of vehicles and goods entering and exiting the site.
-The DfT’s proposed use of the site will require approval, which is being sought by the Government under the requirements of a Special Development Order (SDO).
+The proposed use of the site will require approval, which is being sought by the Government under the requirements of a Special Development Order (SDO).